 Accordingly, what is needed involves not just measurement of genetic variation but also variation in environmental exposures.
 The ACC addresses the scientific need to establish the complete pattern of susceptibility and resistance to disease, to identify disease more finely, and to establish which protein patterns provide the signal for disease, by recruiting and tracking a large number of individuals from diverse settings who are well characterized genetically, whose behavioral and environmental characteristics are well mapped, and whose illness pattern and mortality can be monitored.
 One of the things that we have learned over the last 5 years is that much of the genetic variation that is associated with disease risk is relevant only in the presence of environmental variability.

-Currently, Consortium members who are also principal investigators of previously established cohorts are collaborating on a study focused on BMI and mortality in Asian populations.
-The scientific objectives of this project are to assess the association of BMI and both total and all-cause mortality, and investigate the role of a number of confounders.
-As the first ACC pilot project, this collaboration also intends to demonstrate the feasiblity of data pooling within the ACC.
-The ACC is currently considering several additional pilot projects.
+Currently, Consortium members who are also principal investigators of previously established cohorts are collaborating on multiple epidemiological studies focused on various risk factors and and health outcomes in Asian populations.
+The scientific objectives of these projects are to assess the association of BMI, diet, environmental and other risk factors and disease incidence, total and cause-specific mortality, and the role of a number of confounders.
+The ACC has over 40 on-going projects.

-New cohorts, as part of the Consortium, have been funded and begun operations in Korea, Malaysia, Singapore, and Taiwan.
+New cohorts, as part of the Consortium, were funded and began operating in Korea, Malaysia, Singapore, and Taiwan.
 Other countries are in the development stages for their cohorts.
 Instruments and protocols among Consortium members are shared via a password-accessible website, and discussion among working group members also takes place through occasional separate meetings and communications.